Steven Joyce

-As a broadcasting entrepreneur with RadioWorks, he was a millionaire before he entered politics.

 On 6 March 2018, he announced his resignation from politics, after losing his bid for the leadership of the party.
+Joyce subsequently established a consultancy firm called Joyce Advisory, which developed close ties with the National Party.
+In 2023, Joyce Advisory was rumoured to have played a role in influencing the National Party's support for the University of Waikato to host New Zealand's proposed third medical school, but the university said that Joyce had not provided government relations or lobbying support.
+In June 2025, Joyce was appointed as the chairman of media company New Zealand Media and Entertainment, which owns The New Zealand Herald newspaper and the radio station Newstalk ZB.

 Early life

 Joyce's parents worked as grocers.
 He went to school at Francis Douglas Memorial College, before enrolling at Massey University, applying to study veterinary science.
 However he "missed the cut", graduating instead with a BSc in zoology.
-While at university he worked as a presenter and programme director on student radio.
+While at university he worked as a presenter and programme director on Radio Massey.
 He also took fifteen economics papers at Massey from 1982 to 1986, withdrew or did not complete seven of them and failed one through insufficient grade.

 Broadcasting career

 After leaving university Joyce and a group of friends (including radio presenter Jeremy Corbett) started their own radio station, Energy FM, in New Plymouth.
 With business partners, he built up RadioWorks over the next seventeen years, both organically and by acquisition, to a network of 22 radio stations and 650 staff.
 He retired as Managing Director of RadioWorks in April 2001, when CanWest purchased it, Joyce receiving $6 million for the sale.

 After RadioWorks he joined the New Zealand National Party, working as their campaign manager in both the 2005 and the 2008 general elections.
 He was announced as a list only candidate for the party in the 2002 general election, but did not appear on the final list.
 He also served as CEO of Jasons Travel Media for two years until 2008.

 In 2010 while Minister of Transport, Joyce admitted to two prior driving convictions, careless driving resulting in a fine in 1988, and careless driving causing injury resulting in a fine and loss of licence in 1989.